picodata/sbroad/README.md

 # SQL Broadcaster (sbroad)

-Current library contains a query planner and executor for the distributed SQL in Tarantool `vshard` cluster.
+Currently the library contains a query planner and an executor for the distributed SQL in a Tarantool `vshard` cluster.

 ## Getting started

-First, you need an already installed `rust`, `tarantool` and `cartridge-cli` in your environment.
-Then run
+First you need to have `rust`, `tarantool` and `cartridge-cli` CLI tools installed and available in your environment.
+Then run:
 ```bash
 git clone https://gitlab.com/picodata/picodata/sbroad.git
 cd sbroad